Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Ho Chi Minh Mausoleum: Start day two at this enormous mausoleum housing leader of communist Vietnam, Ho Chi Minh’s embalmed body.
 Visiting hours are only in the morning so arrive early to avoid disappointment!
 Afterwards, you can watch the hourly changing of guards that happens in front of the building.

-Opening Hours: Varies (closed on Mondays and Fridays, and from Sep – Oct for maintenance)
+Opening hours: Varies (closed on Mon and Fri; and from Sep – Oct for maintenance)

 Temple of Literature: Built in 1076, this historical landmark served as Vietnam’s first university as a dedication to Confucius.
 Nowadays, the Temple of Literature serves as a popular site for students and their parents to pray for good grades.